bbcf/bbcflib/doc/tutorial_bFlatMajor.rst

 ---------------

-This tutorial assumes that you already went through :doc:`btrack's tutorial <tutorial_btrack>`, and thus a "stream" in this context is a short name for a :func:`bbcflib.btrack.FeatureStream` object.
+This tutorial assumes that you already went through :doc:`track's tutorial <tutorial_track>`, and thus a "stream" in this context is a short name for a :func:`bbcflib.track.FeatureStream` object.

 A ``FeatureStream`` is an iterator, thus **a stream can be read only once**.
 To read the data a second time, one must recreate the stream (read the track again).